Wurthma/react-testing/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Dependencys and project informations

-## This project use Typescript template
+This project use Typescript template

 `npm create react-app <projectName> --template typescript`

+For mock this project uses ts-jest locally to type mocked tests in TypeScript.

+`npm install -D ts-jest`

 ## Available Scripts